1953 Buick Skylark Convertible

 - Top-of-the-line Buick from 1953

-Bearing the unmistakable signature of Harley Earl, this 1953 Buick Skylark is a rare icon of style that will instantly transport its next caretaker back to the height of General Motors luxury and design.
+One of just 1,690 built for 1953, this Buick Skylark is a rare icon of style that will instantly transport its next caretaker back to the height of General Motors luxury and design.